AdobeDocs/experience-manager-screens.en/help/user-guide/device-registration.md

 ## Searching a Device from the Device Manager {#search-device}

-Once you have registered devices to your player, you can view all the devices from the Device Manager UI.
+When you have registered devices to your player, you can view all the devices from the Device Manager UI.

 1. Navigate to the Device Manager UI from your AEM Screens project, for instance, **DemoScreens** > **Devices**.